 - Resilience centers, operated by the Department of Mental Health in conflict zones, which normally treat hostility victims, were expanded to treat coronavirus related stress as well

 For the last 12 years, the Department of Mental Health has been operating10 resilience centers in conflict zones, most of which are near the Gaza Strip, the rest of which are either in the West Bank or in the Negev (which is also in the reach of rocket fire from the Gaza Strip).
 Normally, these resilience centers treat hostility victims suffering from various traumatic stress disorders, for instance acute stress disorder or PTSD.
 However, these centers have now been adapted to treat coronavirus related stress as well, building upon their expertise and experience treating similar (if not identical) stress related symptoms.

 As outlined above, these are undeniably challenging times regarding mental health and well-being, well beyond the scope of the direct somatic effects of COVID-19 alone.
 These issues have forced us to reorganize, reassess and redefine our mental health services in order to face these challenges, attempting to walk the fine line between maximizing our mental care interventions on the one hand while minimizing danger to public health on the other hand.
 Through the several strategies delineated above, we hope that we have addressed, at least partly, several of these challenges.
 We can be nothing but proud of our teams’ spirit, creativity and dedication to this multifaceted undertaking.
 Ultimately, we see this as a prime example of adaptive leadership when it is needed the most.

-Dr. Ehud Susser is the Clinical Director of Mental Health Services for Ministry of Health and can be reached here.
+Dr. Ehud Susser is the Clinical Director of Mental Health Services for Ministry of Health.